 We discuss exactly what and where to eat in our Chicago Dining Guide here

 Weather is not the City’s best selling point.
 Locals tend to grin and bear it, making the most of the elements.
 Visitors need to do the same.
 The City is stifling hot during the summer, and blisteringly cold during the winter with frequent heavy snow.
 Cloud and rain are persistent nuisances year-round and the wind from Lake Michigan can cut to the bone!

 Overall the weather is something to work with and just accept.
-Appropriate clothing and proper planning along with a good sense of humor and robust spirit are essential to not let the weather get the better of you.
+Appropriate clothing and proper planning along with a good sense of humor and robust spirit are essential to not letting the weather get the better of you.

 Have Your Say?